raspberrychris/cryptotravellers/content/blog/aave-vs-compound.md

 This arbitrage opportunity is a perfect example of the power that cryptocurrency traders have.
 They take advantage of price differences on different exchanges by quickly buying and selling assets, which results in profit for them when they sell it at an exchange where prices are higher than other places.

 Beginning in the 1990s, people began to use a technology called blockchain.
 Blockchain is capable of carrying out transactions and storing data without any kind of central authority figure like banks or governments monitoring them.
 This new form of currency can be traded with other cryptocurrencies through an online exchange such as Coinbase - but it comes at a cost!
-One example: if you purchase $1 worth Amazon stock using Bitcoin on January 1st 2019 (even though this isn't possible), then by December 31 2018 that same dollar will now have been reduced down to only 50 cents because Bitcoin has depreciated so much from its highest point ever ($20k) since being introduced back in 2009-2010 - not including all those extra fees for trading which are pretty hefty too!
+One example: if you purchase $1 worth Amazon stock using Bitcoin on January 1st 2019 (even though this isn't possible), then by December 31 2018 that same dollar will now have been reduced down to only 50 cents because Bitcoin has depreciated so much from its highest point ever since being introduced back in 2009-2010 - not including all those extra fees for trading which are pretty hefty too!

 Flash loans were created to help speculators exploit arbitrage opportunities.
 The loan is made and retrieved in the same contract, making an entire transaction block where a user can purchase and sell assets within seconds of each other without having to worry about any consequences.

 Aave's rates and Compound's rates change frequently (as all DeFi platform rates do), but Aave tends to offer 2% higher on most assets.
-We recommend checking for yourself, as this information could change any time we finish writing this sentence.
+We recommend checking for yourself, as this information could change any time.

 Aave offers a range of different market-driven interest rate plans that can be customized based on the investor’s preference.
 They currently provide an average APR around 3%.
 The lowest is 1%, while the highest has been reported at 6%.
-These figures are subject to change if you happen to read these words after they're published!
+These figures are obviously subject to change, so ensure you do your own research beforehand.

-Recently, the world has been introduced to a new type of cryptocurrency - Aave.
-This currency is designed to be used in day-to-day transactions and provides greater benefits than other cryptocurrencies because it offers Flash Loans as well as more variety when choosing which coins you want your money invested in.
+Aave is designed to be used in day-to-day transactions and provides greater benefits than other cryptocurrencies because it offers Flash Loans as well as more variety when choosing which coins you want your money invested in.

 Compound Chain is a blockchain that will be able to provide money market and financial services across multiple networks.
 Unlike most of the DeFi exchanges currently, which can only operate in one network such as Ethereum Blockchain, Compound Chain will be able to swiftly interlink with any other blockchains or networks